Cubic graphs and the golden mean: The Grigorchuk group

 \begin{theorem} The Cayley graph $G$ of the Grigorchuk group $\Ga$ satisfies $\mu(G) \ge \phi$. \end{theorem}

-\begin{proof} This theorem is due to Anton Malyshev, who has kindly given permission for it to be included here.
+\begin{proof} The main ideas of this proof are due to Anton Malyshev, who has kindly given permission for them to be included here.
 A \emph{ray} of $T$ is a SAW on $T$ starting at $\es$.
 The collection of all infinite rays is called the \emph{boundary} of $T$ and denoted $\pd T$.
 Since each $\g\in\Ga$ preserves the root $\es$, the orbit of any $v \in T$ is a subset of the generation of $T$ containing $v$.
 Since $\g\in\Ga$ preserves adjacency, $\g$ maps $\pd T$ into $\pd T$.

 The \emph{orbit} $\Ga \rho$ of $\rho \in \pd T$ gives rise to a graph, called the \emph{orbital Schreier graph} of $\rho$, and denoted here by $S(\rho)$.
 The vertex-set of $S(\rho)$ is $\Ga\rho$.
 For $\rho_1,\rho_2\in \Ga\rho$, $S(\rho)$ has an edge between $\rho_1$ and $\rho_2$ if and only if $\rho_2=x\rho_1$ for some $x \in \{a,b,c\}$; we label this edge with the generator $x$ and call it an $x$-edge.
 (Recall that $x^2=\id$ for $x\in\{a,b,c\}$.)
 Such orbital Schreier graphs have been studied in \cite{Grig-S,GLN,VY} and the references therein.